leaktk/jf/README.md

 # leaktk-jf

-A utility/lib for taking json and converting it to a directory tree for scanning.
+A utility/lib for taking JSON and converting it to a directory tree for scanning.

 ## WARNING - Very WIP